 Our activities are based around the teaching practices set out in the Early Years Foundation Stage (EYFS) curriculum.
 Covering each of the seven areas of learning allowing children to access a range of activities that aren't always possible at home.

-Our curriculum takes influences from a variety of different pedagogies including Reggio Emelia and Maria Montessori but doesn’t constrict our practice into fitting one approach to suit all.
-We’ve worked with leading early years experts to design a tailor made curriculum and philosophy weaving in the principles of the EYFS which will allow children to play and explore be active learners and critical thinkers.
+Our curriculum takes influences from a variety of different pedagogies including Reggio Emilia and Maria Montessori, but doesn’t constrict our practice into fitting one approach to suit all children.
+We’ve worked with leading early years experts to design a tailor made curriculum and philosophy, weaving in the principles of the EYFS – allowing children to play and explore, be active learners and critical thinkers.

-Children growing up in London will inevitably adopt busy lives, therefore while they are young, we aim to give children the time to play and enjoy their early years, whilst learning and developing life skills to prepare them for their future.
+Children growing up in London will inevitably lead busy lives, so while they’re young, we aim to give them time to play and enjoy their early years, at the same time as learning and developing life skills to prepare them for their future.

 We’re happiest when children leave us confident, curious, and ready for the next adventure!

 As well as our core EYFS curriculum, we offer extracurricular classes.

 Our 3+ children are enrolled onto our forest school activity scheme free of charge.
 They'll be climbing trees and hunting bugs several times a week.